-After petition approval, USCIS forwards the file to the Immigrant Visa Section at the U.S. Consulate General Frankfurt.
+Information on the process after the petition has been approved and has been forwarded to the Immigrant Visa Section at the U.S. Consulate General Frankfurt is available at https://de.usembassy.gov/visas/immigrant-visas/.
 The processing time of the actual immigrant visa depends on how quickly the immigrant visa unit receives all required documents and the availability of visa interview appointments.
 It can take from a few weeks to several months.

 Can I transmit citizenship to my spouse?